maduwatas/Vin-HkE/README.md

 The FIT object can later be used in all the extensions you design without needing to establish dependencies on all the necessary devices.
 This way your extensions can work even if not all the data they display is being collected.
 That is, views can use the data collected by their associated Type or consume the DeviceHandler object provided by Vinapp.
 The FIT object allows complex calculations from the collected data.

-## APK
-Download Vinapp HkE here: https://github.com/maduwatas/Vin-HkE/releases/download/latest/

-## HkE translations
-If want contribute with a translation to your language download strings.xml file and translate tags.
-Contact with me at this git repository or at vinagreapp@gmail.com and I will upload your file in next Vin HkE release.
-Thanks and happy ride!